Ewicks/Ivory-e-commerce/TESTING.md

 - When the user is in mobile mode, the allauth pages content files half the page.
 To change this I added "col-12 col-md-6" to the column.
 This ensures that the contents take up half the page on medium devices and up and mobile devices and below the contents take up the whole page.
 ![Bug](docs/images/mobile-allauth-bug.png)

+- The homepage vertical line and image gets longer when the height of the device increases, while growing at different speeds leaving them to not be aligned.
+To fix this I gave the vertical line and image a min and max height so that when the device increases in height, the image and line stays the same length and does not increase.

 ### GitHub **Issues**